-Removal of multi-mapped memory
+No multi-mapped memory

-For the users, the main advantage is that this makes it easier to measure the amount of heap memory used by Generational ZGC.
-With multi-mapped memory, the same heap memory is mapped into three separate multiple virtual address ranges, and the used heap memory numbers are reported as triple the amount of the actually used heap memory.
+For users, the main advantage of this change is that makes it easier to measure the amount of memory used for the heap.
+With multi-mapped memory the same heap memory is mapped into three separate virtual address ranges, so the heap usage reported by tools such as

-- Minimizing load barriers
+- Minimizing load barrier responsibilities

-- Remembered set barriers
+- Remembered-set barriers

 - SATB marking barriers